dfreilich/summaries/CleanCoder.md

 ### Chapter 2: Saying No
 > Slaves are not allowed to say no. Laborers may be hesitant to say no. But professionals are *expected* to say no. (p.
 26)

+### Chapter 3: Saying Yes
+> There are very few people who, when they say something, they mean it and then actually get it done.
+There are some who will say things and *mean* them, but they never get it done.
+And there are far more people who promise things and don't even *mean* to do them. (p.
+48)

+> As a professional, he has a responsibility to maintain certain standards.
+His code needs to be tested, and needs to have tests.
+His code needs to be clean.
+And he has to be sure he hasn't broken anything else in the system.  (p.
+55)

+> Professionals are not required to say yes to everything that is asked of them.
+However, they should work hard to find creative ways to make "yes" possible. (p.
+56)